 A cornerstone of any communications role is being aware of your audience.
-A marketing campaign can easily go to waste if the messaging does not resonate with your audience, or worse, if the message never even reaches them.
-The saturated media landscape and fast paced online trends in addition to the shift towards social media marketing make it very overwhelming to figure out which channels should be used to reach target audiences.
+A marketing campaign can easily go to waste if the messaging does not resonate with your audience or, worse, if the message never even reaches them.
+The saturated media landscape and fast-paced online trends in addition to the shift towards social media marketing, make it very overwhelming to figure out which channels should be used to reach target audiences.

 Understanding the demographics of major social media platforms is vital knowledge for any communications professional.
 We are going to break down three of the biggest social media platforms being used today and examine what audiences are using them.

-Tiktok - One of the most popular and fastest growing apps out there, Tiktok is taking over.
+Tiktok – One of the most popular and fastest-growing apps out there, Tiktok is taking over.
 Noted for its popularity with Gen Z, it is no surprise that more than half of its American users are under the age of 30.
 A whopping 32.5% of these people are between the ages of 10-19.

-Tiktok is home to many different niche communities.
+TikTok is home to many different niche communities.
 If you are looking for a specific audience from subcultures like #witchtok to #egirls/eboys to #fittok to #momsoftiktok, this app could be a valuable tool in reaching a specific group.

-Tiktok also has characteristics that make marketing on the platform a valuable asset.
+TikTok also has characteristics that make marketing on the platform a valuable asset.
 A Forbes article from February 2022 reported on how the minute-or-less format of advertising Tiktok has is very beneficial because it cuts right to the point with the audience.
-Ads also appear more like another video in the user’s feed instead of explicit advertisement.
+Ads also appear more like another video in the user’s feed instead of explicit advertisements.
 Forbes also reported that advertising on the app is untapped compared to other social media.
 This is a valuable opportunity for companies who want to strike before there is competition on the platform.

-Instagram - The second most downloaded app in the world next to Tiktok.
+Instagram – The second most downloaded app in the world next to TikTok.
 The United States has the most Instagram users in the world, the majority of these users ages 18-29.
 People under the age of 18 also make up a significant audience on the site.

 Instagram is one of the most significant social media platforms for marketing and advertising.
 They offer in-app tools to buy and sell products, valuable methods to advertise products, and most notably, how to track your account’s metrics.